Holly Go Whitely

 She probably wears white shoes all the time, right?

-It’s official, spring has sprung and in spite of unfortunate climatic circumstances, I’d be hard-pressed to tell you not to try at least one white accessory, like, now.
+In spite of unfortunate climatic circumstances, I’d be hard-pressed to tell you not to try at least one white accessory, like, now.
 I know, I know, it seems like years–months, even–that I’ve been endorsing the end of the silly politics pertaining to our shoe (sometimes handbag) color choices, and maybe no ones listening or maybe I just feel like I need to speak louder but, earth to readers!
 I’m endorsing the end of the silly politics pertaining to our shoe color choices.

 Are you feeling apprehensive?
 Why?
 Let’s talk about this.
 Sure, the likelihood of your getting a white shoe dirty is higher than Snoop Dogg on a Saturday night but I thought we covered this during October’s Accent in White story.
 Power accents, people.
 Bruises tell tales of struggle and often the subsequent victory.
 Stains on white shoes will tell the tales of your experiences as an Adventure Capitalist.
 Trust me.
 Or maybe you’re just angry at the cloudy sky?
 That first photo above is from the Fashion Week Blizzard of 2013–not even violent sleet and Mayor Bloomberg’s advising pedestrians to get the hell indoors could deter my sartorial gumption.
 Sartorial gumption?
 What am I even talking about?
 Let’s take a click through market lane.